lamide-akanni/BANKING-CLIENT-LOAN-REVENUE-RISK-ANALYTICS/README.md

 Tools: MySQL Workbench · SQL

 Once the exploratory work was complete, the cleaned data needed a proper home.
-A flat CSV file is fine for exploration, but it is not a foundation you can build reliable queries on.
+A flat CSV file works fine for exploration, but it is not a foundation you can build reliable, multi-dimensional queries on.
 The data was moved into MySQL and structured as a relational database.

-Setting up the connection
+Opening MySQL Workbench and setting up the connection

-The first step was opening MySQL Workbench and establishing a local connection.
-The connection was set up using Standard TCP/IP on localhost at port 3306, which is the default MySQL configuration for a local instance.
+The first step was opening MySQL Workbench and establishing a connection to the local instance.
+The setup used Standard TCP/IP on localhost at port 3306 — the default configuration for a local MySQL installation.

 Show Image

-MySQL Workbench open and connected to the local instance before the database schema was created.
+With Workbench open, a new connection was configured using the Connect to Database dialog, pointing to localhost on port 3306.
+The connection was tested and confirmed before any schema work began.

 Show Image
-Configuring the database connection in MySQL Workbench using Standard TCP/IP.

 Creating the schema and loading the data

 A new schema called banking_case was created to hold all the project tables.
-The main client table, clients_banking, was defined with client_id as the primary key — a VARCHAR field that uniquely identifies each record.
-The remaining 24 columns were mapped to appropriate data types: numerical fields for financial values, text fields for categorical attributes like nationality and loyalty class, and date fields for time-based columns like join date.
+The main client table, clients_banking, was defined with client_id as the primary key.
+The remaining columns were mapped to appropriate data types — VARCHAR for identifiers and categorical fields like nationality and loyalty class, numeric types for financial values, and date types for time-based columns like join date.

-The cleaned CSV was loaded directly into the table using LOAD DATA INFILE, which populated all 3,000 rows in a single operation.
-A quick SELECT * FROM clients_banking LIMIT 50 confirmed the data had loaded correctly and the field types were reading as expected.
+The cleaned CSV was loaded directly into the table, populating all 3,000 rows in a single operation.
+The Field Types panel in Workbench confirmed the schema structure was correct — client_id, name, age, location_id, joined_bank, banking_contact, and nationality all reading with the right types against the banking_case schema.

 Show Image
-The banking_case schema with the clients_banking table showing all 3,000 rows successfully loaded and the field structure visible in the Field Types panel.

 Writing the analytical queries

-With the data in place, a series of SQL queries were written to answer the business questions directly from the database.
-These included multi-table joins to bring in lookup data from supporting tables — investment advisors, banking relationship types, and gender classifications — as well as aggregation queries to calculate totals and segment breakdowns.

-One of the more specific queries checked for duplicate client IDs using GROUP BY client_id HAVING COUNT(*) > 1, which returned zero rows and confirmed the data integrity of the primary key across all 3,000 records.
+With the data in place, a series of SQL queries were written to interrogate the database from multiple angles.
+One specific query checked for duplicate client IDs using GROUP BY client_id HAVING COUNT(*) > 1.
+The result grid came back empty — zero rows — which confirmed the primary key integrity across all 3,000 records.
+The action output panel at the bottom tracked every execution: the table creation, the data load, the SELECT queries, and the duplicate check, with row counts and timings logged for each.

 Show Image
-SQL queries running in MySQL Workbench, including joins and aggregations against the clients_banking table.
-The output panel shows successful execution logs.

-The action output panel tracked every query execution, showing row counts, timing, and any errors.
-By the end of this phase, the database was clean, structured, and fully queryable — ready to be connected to Power BI.
+By the end of this phase, the database was clean, structured, and fully queryable — ready to be connected directly to Power BI.

 Phase 3 — Connecting MySQL to Power BI